Skip to main content

 Configure hooks

-To configure a hook, pass it in the hooks field of your agent options (ClaudeAgentOptions in Python, the options object in TypeScript):
+To configure a hook, pass it in the hooks field of your agent options (ClaudeAgentOptions in Python, the options object in TypeScript).
+This snippet assumes you have already defined a hook callback, like protect_env_files in Python or protectEnvFiles in TypeScript from the example above:

-The hooks option is a dictionary (Python) or object (TypeScript) where:
+The hooks option is a dictionary in Python or an object in TypeScript, where:

 Matchers